Pokecube-Development/Pokecube-Issues-and-Wiki/dev_info/pokemobs.md

 Pokemob animations are run by selecting the first state which occurs in the list provided by the [IAnimated](../src/main/java/thut/api/entity/IAnimated.java) associated with the pokemob.
 These are populated in the orders listed below.
 If the mob is being ridden, then "`ridden_<anim>`" is added to the list before each of the strings listed below.

+Once an animation is selected, it may then be randomised if sub-animations are registered via the xml files for that animation.

 ### Main animations

 These are put in `IAnimated.getChoices()`